 Scenario 4 – The opposing pitcher is wild

 Reasoning: This is a good time to zone in on one pitch, one location; you do not want to help a wild pitcher out by swinging at bad pitches.

 Scenario 5 – Go-ahead or tying run on second base with first base open

 Reasoning: Generally in this scenario a hitter would not receive a good pitch to hit as first base is open and the opposing team may decide to pitch around the hitter.

 Scenario 6 – Go-ahead or tying run in scoring position with a weak hitter hitting behind you

 Reasoning: You may get pitched around as the opposing team will probably take a chance pitching to the weakest hitter.

 Scenario 7 – Hitting lower down the order

 Reasoning: Your job is to get on base and let the big boys drive you in, so it is especially important to be a patient hitter.

-There are many situations that warrant patient hitting, however, it is fruitless to practice patient hitting unless a hitter understands when he is required to be aggressive.
+There are many situations that warrant patient hitting; however, it is fruitless to practice patient hitting unless a hitter understands when aggressive hitting is required.